nest-desktop/nest-desktop/docs/deployer/deploy-insite.rst

   docker-compose up --build

 The services are now served and you are ready to use NEST Desktop with Insite.
-How to use NEST Desktop with Insite, please check the :doc:`guide <user/usage-insite>`.
+For how to use NEST Desktop with Insite, please consult the :doc:`guide <user/usage-insite>`.